 The Equator Principles

-The Equator Principles are a risk management framework, created and adopted by financial institutions, for determining, assessing and managing environmental and social risks in financing projects.
-Currently, 105 Equator Principles Financial Institutions (EPFIs) in 38 countries worldwide have officially adopted the EPs, covering over 70 percent of international Project Finance debt in emerging markets.
-Over the years, the Principles have become the de facto standard for all banks and investors on how to deal with potential and environmental effects of large scale projects to be financed.
+The Equator Principles (EPs) are a risk management framework, created and adopted by financial institutions, for determining, assessing and managing environmental and social risks in financing projects.
+Currently, 138 Equator Principles Financial Institutions (EPFIs) in 38 countries worldwide have officially adopted the EPs.
+Since their introduction in 2003, the Principles have become the de facto standard for banks and investors on how to deal with potential social and environmental effects of large scale projects to be financed.

 EPFIs commit themselves to implement the EPs in their internal environmental and social policies, procedures and standards for financing projects.
 According to the Principles, an EPFI will not provide finance services where the client will not, or is unable to, comply with the EPs.

 The EPs consist of 10 Principles, summarised in the figure below.

 The most recent version of the EPs is EP4, which was agreed upon in November 2019 and came into effect on 1st October 2020.

 Since the adoption of the EPs in 2003, BankTrack has acted as a watchdog on the EPs and their implementation.
 We have conducted analyses of projects financed ‘under Equator’ to examine their compliance with the EPs, and analysed aspects of EP implementation including reporting, transparency and project-level grievance mechanisms.
 BankTrack also led the “Equator Banks, Act!” campaign (see below), and continues to facilitate civil society engagement with the Equator Principles Association (EPA).